 NHS Test and Trace

 Updated rules published by the Government on 11 May mean that all hospitality and leisure businesses are legally required to capture name and contact information of all customers aged 16 and over in order for them to enter the premises.
-You are legally required to display an NHS QR code at the entrance and other businesses are also encouraged to display the codes.
-This is to allow customers to scan with the NHS Test and Trace app to record that they have been in the venue.
+You are legally required to display an NHS QR code at the entrance of your business for customers to scan with the NHS Test and Trace app and record that they have been in the venue.
 You can create the unique QR code for your site online.

 If customers do not have access to the app, you will need to manually record their name and contact information.
 Businesses should refuse entry to any customer who refuses to comply with this requirement.
 If you fail to keep records of all customers and staff in the premises you could face a fixed penalty notice.

 Face masks or coverings are now compulsory in indoor public spaces in England, including retail and leisure venues, taxis and public transport Staff in all retail and hospitality businesses must wear masks and patrons are also required to do so except when eating and drinking.
 Anyone who fails to comply with the rule could face a £200 fine for a first offence.